-The bullet journal model of capturing main points without a lot of writing works perfectly for this worksheet.
-Long format journaling can have major mental health benefits, but for the purpose of locating patterns and themes in your everyday experience, a pared-down form of long format journalling (shown by research to be helpful in trauma recovery) helps create a personal data set that can be more easily reviewed and organized, towards the goal of locating triggers.
+The bullet journal model of capturing main points without much writing works perfectly for this worksheet.
+Long-format journaling can have major mental health benefits, but to locate patterns and themes in your everyday experience, a pared-down form of long-format journalling (shown by research to be helpful in trauma recovery) helps create a personal data set that can be more easily reviewed and organized, towards the goal of locating triggers.

 Journaling for Self-Advocacy

 You are your best guide for recovery.
-A trauma-informed therapist can help guide you in the work of identifying patterns in order to process triggers and heal.
-This worksheet may, with the help of a professional, help you and your therapist get the information you need in order to locate patterns months or years earlier.
+A trauma-informed therapist can help guide you in the work of identifying patterns to process triggers and heal.
+This worksheet may, with the help of a professional, help you get the information you need to locate patterns months or years earlier.

-Your therapist probably won’t be able to read long-format journal entries regularly, but a collection of worksheets comprising a “database” of triggering events, times, and experiences that can be quickly reviewed together, in session, is a simple way to effectively communicate with your therapist or medication provider a picture of how triggers are impacting your life, so they can adjust treatment or medications appropriately.
+Your therapist probably won’t be able to read long-format journal entries regularly.
+However, a collection of worksheets comprising a “database” of triggering events, times, and experiences that can be quickly reviewed together in session is a simple way to effectively communicate with your therapist or medical provider a picture of how triggers are impacting your life so that they can adjust treatment or medications appropriately.

 How to Access

 Because this worksheet represents a considerable investment of my time and research, the print-ready worksheet is not a free resource.
 However, feel free to use the resources on this page to create your own version of a journal layout that helps track your experiences!

 How Not to Use this Worksheet